 SECTION 3.
 Standards for Documentation of Personnel Expenses (2 C.F.R. § 200.430, OMNI DESE Memo FAS-15-003 Time and Effort under the OMNI Circular, April 2, 2015),

 Time and Effort: Records are required for all employees, including teachers, paraprofessionals, administrators, and other staff that are paid with federal funds to document the time and effort they spend within the program.
 The portion of the federally paid salary should be reflective of the actual activity, not budgeted, the individual has put forth for that federal program.
-Time and effort reporting is required when any part of an individual's salary is charged to a federal program or used as a match for a federal program.
+Time and effort reporting is required when any part of an individual's salary is charged to a federal program or used as match for a federal program.

 Semi-Annual Certification: Where employees are expected to work solely on a single Federal award or cost objective, charges for their salaries and wages will be supported by periodic certifications that the employees worked solely on that program for the period covered by the certification.
 These certifications are required to be prepared at least semi-annually.